-Incremental prognostic value of blobal longitudinal strain and 18F-Fludeoxyglucose positron emission tomography in patients with systemic sarcoidosis
+Incremental prognostic value of global longitudinal strain and 18F-fludeoxyglucose positron emission tomography in patients with systemic sarcoidosis

-Sperry, BW and Ibrahim, A and Negishi, K and Negishi, T and Patel, P and Popovic, ZB and Culver, D and Brunken, R and Marwick, TH and Tamarappoo, B, Incremental prognostic value of blobal longitudinal strain and 18F-Fludeoxyglucose positron emission tomography in patients with systemic sarcoidosis, The American Journal of Cardiology, 119, (10) pp. 1663-1669.
+Sperry, BW and Ibrahim, A and Negishi, K and Negishi, T and Patel, P and Popovic, ZB and Culver, D and Brunken, R and Marwick, TH and Tamarappoo, B, Incremental prognostic value of global longitudinal strain and 18F-fludeoxyglucose positron emission tomography in patients with systemic sarcoidosis, American Journal of Cardiology, 119, (10) pp. 1663-1669.
 ISSN 0002-9149 (2017) [Refereed Article]